txje/Unicycler/README.md

 ### Known contamination

-If your long reads have known contamination, you can use the `--contamination` option to supply give Unicycler a FASTA file of the contaminant sequences.
+If your long reads have known contamination, you can use the `--contamination` option to give Unicycler a FASTA file of the contaminant sequences.
 Unicycler will then discard any reads for which the best alignment is to the contaminant.

 For example, if you've sequenced two isolates in succession on the same Nanopore flow cell, there may be residual reads from the first sample in the second run.
 In this case, you can supply a reference/assembly of the first sample to Unicycler when assembling the second sample.